oliverzick/Delizious-Filtering/README.md

 Match | What for
 ----- | --------
-`Always` | Succeeds always and returns `true` no matter what value is matched `Never` | Succeeds never and returns `false` no matter what value is matched `Null` | Succeeds when the value to match is a `null` reference `NotNull` | Succeeds when the value to match is not a `null` reference `Same` | Succeeds when the value to match represents the same instance the match was initialized with `NotSame` | Succeeds when the value to match does not represent the same instance the match was initialized with `Equal` | Succeeds when the value to match is equal to the instance the match was initialized with `NotEqual` | Succeeds when the value to match is not equal to the instance the match was initialized with `GreaterThan` | Succeeds when the value to match is greater than the instance the match was initialized with `GreaterThanOrEqualTo` | Succeeds when the value to match is greater than or equal to the instance the match was initialized with
-`LessThan` | Succeeds when the value to match is less than the instance the match was initialized with `LessThanOrEqualTo` | Succeeds when the value to match is less than or equal to the instance the match was initialized with `All` | Succeeds when a value matches all of the given matches `Any` | Succeeds when a value matches any of the given matches `None` | Succeeds when a value matches none of the given matches
+`Always` | Succeeds always no matter what value is matched `Never` | Succeeds never no matter what value is matched `Null` | Succeeds when a value is a `null` reference `NotNull` | Succeeds when a value is not a `null` reference `Same` | Succeeds when a value represents the same instance the match was initialized with `NotSame` | Succeeds when a value does not represent the same instance the match was initialized with `Equal` | Succeeds when a value is equal to the instance the match was initialized with `NotEqual` | Succeeds when a value is not equal to the instance the match was initialized with `GreaterThan` | Succeeds when a value is greater than the instance the match was initialized with `GreaterThanOrEqualTo` | Succeeds when a value is greater than or equal to the instance the match was initialized with `LessThan` | Succeeds when a value is less than the instance the match was initialized with `LessThanOrEqualTo` | Succeeds when a value is less than or equal to the instance the match was initialized with `All` | Succeeds when a value matches all of the given matches `Any` | Succeeds when a value matches any of the given matches `None` | Succeeds when a value matches none of the given matches